 Financial institutions face heightened competition, greater security risks, rising customer expectations and a complicated macroeconomic environment.
 The pace and complexity of change can make it difficult for leaders to establish an agile, clear, long-term strategic path.

-Guiding an organization's growth has four key components.
+Guiding a financial institution's growth has four key components.

 1. Broad Knowledge and Skills

 Today's CFOs are often asked to step outside the numbers and get comfortable in the operations side of the business.
 Understanding the market dynamics and influence of every profit source – customers, products and channels – informs effective decision making.

 Broader financial services knowledge is important, too.
 Ideally, strategically focused CFOs have experience in all types of financial risk management, including interest rate, market and credit risk.
 And as finance teams become more skill-diverse and future-focused, sophisticated leadership and communication skills are more important.